ccrr88/twitter-unfollow-all/README.md

 put all files (config.ini, requirements.txt, program.py) in the same folder

 ## Install required packages
-The script works with the following python packages:
-* Tweepy
-* configmanager

 The required dependencies are on the **requirements.txt** file.
 To install them run the following in the command line (in the folder where you put all the files):
 ```
 python3 -m pip install --user -r requirements.txt